 Best $1000 PC Build for Gaming

-With a $1,000 budget, our best PC build for gaming keeps the same solid Ryzen 5 3600 CPU but provides a much faster graphics card in the Nvidia RTX 2060, which is the cheapest card to support hardware ray tracing.
+With a $1,000 budget, our best PC build for gaming keeps the same solid Ryzen 5 3600 CPU but provides a much faster graphics card in the Nvidia RTX 3060 Ti, which carries a $399 MSRP, making it the cheapest current-gen card to support RTX ray tracing.
 It can also take advantage of Nvidia's Broadcast software for filtering out unwanted background noise and blurring the messy home office behind you during video calls.

 Best $1500 PC Build for Gaming